kelter-antunes/os-blog.github.io/_posts/2009-04-16-eon-benelux-using-agile-to-quickly-adapt-to-meter-market-changes.md

 ---
 layout: post
-title: E.ON Benelux: Using Agile to Quickly Adapt to Meter Market Changes
+title: E.ON Benelux - Using Agile to Quickly Adapt to Meter Market Changes
 date: 2009-04-16 13:12
 author: mozzello
 comments: true